aws-samples/aws-security-reference-architecture-examples/solutions/README.md

 # Solutions

-The Security Reference Architecture solution folders are structured in the below format and include the files needed to deploy the solutions using different deployment platforms including the AWS Landing Zone, AWS Control Tower, and CloudFormation StackSets.
+The structure of the Security Reference Architecture solution folders are in the below format and include the files needed to deploy the solutions using different deployment platforms including the AWS Landing Zone, AWS Control Tower, and CloudFormation StackSets.

 #### Solutions Folder layout